Aims and Learning Outcomes:

-Making safeguarding personal means asking the adult concerned what they want to have happen, and how.
-To do this you need to be confident about engaging the adult in this conversation and know how to respond when you think they may lack capacity to decide for themselves.
-It is important for people working with adults with care and support needs to have an understanding of the MCA (2005) and how it applies to raising Safeguarding concerns and carrying out safeguarding enquiries.
+Making safeguarding personal requires asking the adult concerned what they want to have happen, and how.
+To do this you need to be confident engaging the adult in this conversation and know how to respond when you think they may lack capacity to decide for themselves.
+This course aims to improve understanding of the MCA (2005) and how it applies to raising Safeguarding concerns and carrying out safeguarding enquiries.

 At the end of this training, participants will be able to:

 - Identify how the 5 principles of the MCA should be considered in the context of Making Safeguarding Personal

 - Discuss what to do when someone does not have capacity to consent to a Safeguarding concern being raised

 - Explain how to identify and respond when there is a concern about an adult’s capacity to make a decision in relation to a Section 42 enquiry